 Due to the size of the University and the paramount importance of the safety of the members of the University community, notifications are given to the entire community.
-The Chief of the Department of Public Safety (DPS) or his designee has the responsibility to activate the University's notification systems.
+The Vice President for Campus Safety or his designee has the responsibility to activate the University's notification systems.